8/11/2025

-Lecture performance "Desirable Difficulties: In Self-Sabotage as a Generative Artistic Practice" by Ivar Roban Križić (HR)
+Lecture performance "Desirable Difficulties: In Self-Sabotage as a Generative Artistic Practice" by Ivar Roban Križić (HR/AT)

 On Saturday, 8 November 2025, at 7 p.m., musician and researcher Ivar Roban Križić will present his lecture performance "Desirable Difficulties: In Self-Sabotage as a Generative Artistic Practice".